jannelliv/flinkMonitor/tools/README.txt

             is the non-negative exponent of the Zipf distribution.

-The stream generator prints a random trace of timestamped events to the standard output.
+The trace generator prints a random trace of timestamped events to the standard output.
 The trace has an indicated length of the given number of seconds.
 However, the whole trace is produced at once and not as a real-time stream.
 Simultaneous events are grouped into time-points, which are also called indexes.
 The number of indexes per trace second is specified using option -i (default: 1).
 The total number of events per second is given by option -e (default: 10).